yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ## Review

-You have learned how to authorize your DevOps service to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI to manage your environments.
+You have learned how to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI to manage your environments.